icebreakerone/ib1-technical-docs/docs/metadata.md

 [dcat:media_type](https://www.w3.org/TR/vocab-dcat-3/#Property:distribution_media_type)
 : The MIME type of the download file.

 The following fields are optional, but encouraged.
-They are necessary  mandaory
+They are mandatory for higher assurance and Scheme-conforming data sources.

 `ib1:dataSchema`
 : The URL of a schema file specifying the format of the downloadable file.
 The type of schema depends on the `dcat:mediaType`: